Associate Professor in Linguistics (Romance Languages)

 My original training was in transformational (GB) Syntax, and I still have an interest in the Cartographic approach to mapping syntactic positions.
 My more recent work has moved in the direction of Historical Pragmatics, and has focused on the development and spread of post-verbal negative markers in Occitan and the use of discourse particles.
 Within grammaticalization in a more narrow sense, I have worked on the diachronic trajectory of acquisition and loss of pronouns, the development and spread of forms of the verb ‘have’ in Italo-Romance and the development of the ‘GO-past’ and ‘GO-future’ forms in early Occitan (click here for further details).

-I teach Comparative Romance both at the undergraduate and graduate levels, Structure of Italian, Prelims Grammatical Analysis and part of the Prelims General Linguistics course.
+I teach Comparative Romance both at the undergraduate and graduate levels, Structure of Italian, Prelims Grammatical Analysis, part of the Prelims General Linguistics course and a new graduate course in Historical Pragmatics (focusing on Romance).
 I also run the weekly seminar Discussing Romance, a discussion group on all things (but mainly morpho-syntactic and pragmatic!)
 Romance.
 Current and past programmes can be found on Canvas, under Discussing Romance.